anti-Fungal toeNail Laser Treatment

 - Addition of topical liquid use on toenails– This is to give you a small boost, and help sequester the fungus preventing further infection.

-- Addition of low dosage of anti-fungal oral medication– Addition of Oral Lamasil is recommended in some cases to give you the best results possible.
-We can prescribe a smaller dosage, less days of medication intake.
+- Addition of low dosage of anti-fungal oral medication– Addition of Oral Lamisil is recommended in some cases to give you the best results possible.
+We can prescribe a smaller dosage, fewer days of medication intake.

 - Grinding of toenails– If your toenails are thick, we will grind down the toenails prior to your first laser treatment.